Zafer Airport: Runway

 The airport's runway is 3000 m long and 45 m wide.
 The airport ramp allows parking of five aircraft at the same time.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Zafer Airport:

 Statistics

+Ground Transportation

+There is an ad-hoc minibus service between central Kütahya and Zafer airport timed for commercial passenger flights.
+Taxis are also available at the airport.